Designing a more mindful YouTube experience

 Adding time tracking and break reminder

 I used the "Time watched" feature in the YouTube app as the foundation to design a time tracking feature and watch time reports for the website.
 Having an active timer displayed onscreen can be distressing, so the time watched will only update when the user clicks on a new video.
-Users can disable this feature.
+A pop-up alerts viewers of long usage periods.

 The timer's placements are noticeable without causing much mental drain, especially when it's on the header.
 Users liked that it's not an active timer counting up or down.